Mercy Ships: Volunteer crew

-Currently, Mercy Ships has more than 1,600 volunteers helping in locations around the world each year.
-During a typical year, this will include more than 1,550 volunteers from 60 nations serving on board the fleet.
+During a typical year, the two ships will include more than 3,000 volunteers from 60 nations serving on board the fleet.
 About 200 African nationals also serve as day crew on the ship in any given port.
-The addition of the Global Mercy is intended to double the organization's impact and will more than double its volunteer base.
-As the largest non-governmental hospital ship in the world, the Global Mercy has the capacity to accommodate 641 people on board, including crew and medical staff.
+The Global Mercy is the largest non-governmental hospital ship in the world, the Global Mercy has the capacity to accommodate 641 people on board, including crew and medical staff.